PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/human_detection.en.md

 1. **Pipeline Integration**

 The pedestrian detection module can be integrated into PaddleX pipelines such as [**Human Keypoint Detection**](../../../pipeline_usage/tutorials/cv_pipelines/human_keypoint_detection.en.md).
-You can update the keypoint detection module in the production line simply by replacing the model path.
-In production line integration, you can deploy your models using high-performance deployment and service deployment methods.
+You can update the keypoint detection module in the pipeline simply by replacing the model path.
+In pipeline integration, you can deploy your models using high-performance deployment and service deployment methods.

 2. **Module Integration**

 The weights you produce can be directly integrated into the pedestrian detection module.
 You can refer to the Python example code in [Quick Integration](#iii-quick-integration).
 Simply replace the model with the path to your trained model to complete the integration.

+You can also use the PaddleX high-performance inference plugin to optimize the inference process of your model and further improve efficiency.
+For detailed procedures, please refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).